Kevin D. Zumwalt

 Gail Hagans-Reynolds serves as the Field Extension Specialist for MU FRTI.
 She is responsible for the field programs and the MU FRTI administrative reporting within the Institute.
 Hagans-Reynolds served the University of Missouri in the Printing and Records Management Department for nearly four years before being recruited by MU FRTI in 1989.
 Hagans began at MU FRTI as a senior clerk and later served as the Institute's first point of contact for all field programs.
 She acts as the Institute's liaison to the Fire Fighters Association of Missouri (FFAM) and serves as the editor of their bi-monthly newsletter, which is produced in partnership with MU FRTI.

-Erin McGruder serves as the MU FRTI Curriculum Specialist.
+Erin McGruder serves as the Curriculum Specialist for MU FRTI.
 She is responsible for creating, reviewing, and updating courses.
-In addition, McGruder provides program management for the Simulated Incident Management and eLearning programs.
-McGruder began coordinating the annual Missouri Emergency Services Instructor Conference in 2017.
+McGruder designs, administers, and provides technical support for MU FRTI online learning programs.
+Since 2017, McGruder also coordinates the annual Missouri Emergency Services Instructor Conference.

-In addition to her role with MU FRTI, McGruder has been a volunteer firefighter/EMT-B with Boone County Fire Protection District since 2003 and a Technical Information Specialist with (FEMA) Missouri Task Force Once since 2009.
-She maintains two Type I Disaster Live Find (SUSAR) certified canines and has been rostered as a handler with Kansas Task Force since 2012.
+In addition to her role with MU FRTI, McGruder has been a volunteer firefighter/EMT-B with Boone County Fire Protection District since 2003 and a planning team member with (FEMA) Missouri Task Force Once since 2009.
+She maintains two Type I Disaster Live Find certified search canines and has been rostered as a handler with Kansas Task Force since 2012.
+She holds a Masters of Public Affairs from University of Missouri.
 Furthermore, she is certified as a Project Management Professional, an FAA Part 107 sUAV pilot, and holds numerous IFSAC and ProBoard certifications.

 Conferences and Special Projects Assistant